 What a month it has been at DevOps Institute so far!
 To kick things off, we declared November as Continuous Testing month!
 With everything as code, everything needs to be tested.
 We wanted to explore testing and IT infrastructure from a people, process and automation perspective to help the community SKILup on all things Continuous Testing.
-To align with the monthly theme, we hosted several events and shared various new resources dedicated to Continuous Testing.
+To align with the monthly theme, we hosted several events and shared various new resources.

 We also revealed the Global SKILup Festival agenda!
-The Global SKILup Festival is a week-long virtual celebration of the Humans of DevOps that will take place next month – December 7-11.
+The Global SKILup Festival is a week-long virtual celebration of the Humans of DevOps that will take place December 7-11, 2020.
 The festival is dedicated to DevOps upskilling, a deep-dive into technology trends, and career advancement.
-Learn more and sign up here to stay up to date leading up to the festival.

 We also continued to highlight contributions from DevOps Institute Ambassadors throughout the month.
 You can see the latest contributions on our blog, as well as our Medium publication, The Humans of DevOps.